asinfotrack/yii2-toolbox/README.md

 ###### DropdownHelper
 Makes working with drop downs easier.
 Especially if you need additional options per item

+###### Geocoding
+Helper class to work with google geocoding api's.
+It enables you to do one-call forward and reverse geocoding

 ###### Html
 Extends the Html-helper of Yii2 with additional functionality like disguising email-addresses, bootstrap-elements, text-highlighting, etc.